 - As an adaptogen to buffer our ability to respond to stressful stimuli

 Kambo doesn’t feel great.
 Within a few seconds of receiving your first dose, you start to feel a burning pain starting at the site of the burn mark which radiates down to your torso.
 You may begin to feel lightheaded or dizzy, and your heart rate starts to increase.

-It’s common for people to feel anxious or like they’re coming down with a flu.
+It’s common for people to feel anxious or like they’re coming down with the flu.

 The real benefits of kambo don’t start until a few hours after the experience.
 Once the effects wear off you’ll begin to feel a new wave of energy.
 You feel stronger, your mental state feels more clear, and you may even feel a sense of relaxation and wellbeing.